-When I searched, I did not find a detailed blog describing the installation of Eclipse for ABAP Development Tool(ADT).
+It has been a while since I installed Eclipse, but when I had searched at that time, I had not found a detailed blog describing the installation of Eclipse for ABAP Development Tool(ADT).
 I was successful in installing the Eclipse for ADT, even though I did not know the ABCs of system ‘path variables’ or JavaRuntime(JRE).
-So, I am writing this blog for all the people who are in the same boat ?.
+So, I am writing this blog for all the people who are in the same boat.

 Before diving deep into the technical details, let me throw some light as to why we need to do this.
 ABAP Development Tool(ADT) is an Eclipse based tool provided by SAP.
 You will need ADT if you have to work on the HANA CDS Views.
 Even though, CDS views are embedded into the ABAP Dictionary, there are some differences in the features available between the Eclipse and the Data Dictionary environments.
 You will get a better idea if you go through this blog.
 I am elaborating all the steps I followed and the troubleshooting I did for a successful installation of Eclipse for ADT.

 The following is the Step-by-step installation of Eclipse for ABAP development Tool on Eclipse.